Zamboanga del Sur: Early history

-The original inhabitants of the Zamboanga Peninsula were the Maguindanao, and Subanen, who settled along the riverbanks in inland areas; and the various Sama-Bajau and Yakan ethnic groups who settled in coastal areas.
+The original inhabitants of the Zamboanga Peninsula were the Subanen, who settled along the riverbanks in inland areas; and the various Sama-Bajau and Yakan ethnic groups who settled in coastal areas.
 Tausūg settlers from northeastern Mindanao also migrated to the region in the 13th century.

 The region was additionally settled by migrants (mostly from the Visayas islands) after World War II.
-Together with the original settlers, these pioneers helped develop Zamboanga del Sur into the abundant and culturally diverse province that it is.
+Together with the original settlers, these pioneers helped develop Zamboanga del Sur into the abundant and culturally diverse province, making it a melting pot of cultures.

-As part of the Zamboanga province
+American colonial era

 Historically, Zamboanga was the capital of the Moro Province in western Mindanao, which comprised five districts: Cotabato, Davao, Sulu, Lanao, and Zamboanga.
 In 1940, these districts became individual provinces.
 Zamboanga City became the capital of Zamboanga province.

+Philippine independence

 Soon after World War II, the provincial capital was transferred to Dipolog.
 Molave was created as the provincial capital in 1948.

-Creation as Zamboanga del Sur
+Foundation

 On June 6, 1952, through Republic Act No. 711, Zamboanga del Sur was carved out from the former Zamboanga province that encompassed the entire peninsula in southwestern Mindanao.
-As the 52nd province of the Philippines, it originally consisted of 11 towns with the City of Zamboanga and the Island of Basilan, which were later expanded into 42 municipalities and one city, Pagadian, its capital.
+As the 52nd province of the Philippines, it originally consisted of 11 towns with the City of Zamboanga and the Island of Basilan, which were later expanded into 42 municipalities with the City of Pagadian as the capital.

 This happened in the midst of the postwar period, a time when Mindanao was peaceful and increasingly progressive.
 Ethnic tensions were minimal, and there was essentially no presence of secessionists groups in Mindanao.
 Tensions in Mindanao mostly began to rise only as the 1970s approached, as a result of social and economic tensions which affected the whole country.